mihiarc/parcelpy/TESTING_GUIDE.md

    - Compare statistics by county
    - Verify charts display correctly

-**Note:** Some analytics may not work if geometry data is unavailable.
+**Note:** Analytics should now work better with the geometry loading fix.

 ---